KilledByAPixel/LittleJS/FAQ.md

 ### How do I create and update game objects?

 You can create custom objects for your game by extending the EngineObject class.
-They will automatically be updated and rendered by the engine
+They will automatically be updated and rendered by the engine.

 ```javascript
 class MyObject extends EngineObject